Ana Castillo: Analysis

 Castillo’s writing about the novel proves to be straightforward yet explained creatively while always keeping in mind her duty to make readers aware of the current events at the border.
 This novel uncovers the truths about life on both sides of the border for Mexican immigrants.
 On one hand, many people and families migrate to the United States so they can receive a better education and find better jobs.
 Conversely, the United States does not feel like home for many migrants and yearn for reunification with family members.
 They are conflicted between where they feel they belong and opportunities.
 This exact reason is why Rafa returns to Mexico after already having crossed the border.

 Criminal organizations, commonly referred to as the cartels, smuggle all kinds of goods across the border.
 Cartel members do not see migrants not as humans, but rather just a small piece of their many smuggling operations.
 In Mexico, migrants cannot cross themselves.
 The U.S. has militarized the border, making it a dangerous territory.
 Consequently, criminal organizations involved in human smuggling are able to capitalize on this, making human smuggling across the border a lucrative business.
 Instead, they must pay a coyote to get them across.
 If they tried to do it themselves, they could face serious consequences from the criminal organizations and narcotraficantes that “own” the borderlands.

-As a result, these criminal activities are informally engrained in the economy of the towns and communities living near the border.
-Thus, when Gabo and Regina fear the worst, it is not difficult for them to find a cartel association who may have information.
-The approach in which Abuelo Milton uses to look for Rafa is walking the streets with his dog and questioning pedestrians.
-These examples display the typical nature of these circumstances for families on the border.

-Main Themes
+Main themes

-Violence Against Women
+Violence against women

 Castillo addresses the crimes that people living in border towns may be subjected to.
 Specifically, crimes against women.
 Ximena's death, the kidnapping of Miguel's ex-wife, and the life story of Tiny Tears are all representative of border violence against women.

 When women cross the border, sexual violence is not uncommon.
 Already in a vulnerable state, men and cartel members take advantage of the circumstance.
 As a result, women living by the border or immigrants trying to cross are subjected to such violence.
 Additionally, these crimes have psychological effects that can cloud one's judgment or influence behavior.
 In The Guardians, Tiny Tears yearns for family and other forms of bonds to fill the voids in her life. as a result of violence.
 Consequently, she looks for family in a criminal sense, by joining Los Palominos.